 Systematic sampling of the gold bearing structures has been ongoing since 1986 and includes diamond drillholes and underground channel sampling.
-Drill core samples are used for target generation and estimation of Mineral Resources.
+Drill core samples are used for target generation and estimation of Mineral Resources and Mineral Reserves.
 Channel samples are used for grade control monitoring in development drifts as well as in estimation of Mineral Resources.
 The sampling protocols for drilling and underground channel sampling are documented in standard operating procedures.
-For drill core, sample length is determined by the structures logged as well as the presence or absence of quartz veining.
+For exploration drill core, sample length is determined by the structures logged as well as the presence or absence of quartz veining.
 Sample lengths in mineralized zones range from 0.2 m to 1.0 m, while sample lengths in unmineralized areas can be up to 3.0 m.
-For underground channel sampling, samples are taken horizontally across the face with the lengths determined by the mapped geological contacts, to a maximum sample length of 1.0 m.
+For infill drill core, the minimum and maximum sample lengths in mineralized zones are 0.2 and 0.5 m, respectively.
+For underground channel sampling, samples are taken horizontally across the face with the lengths determined by the mapped geological contacts, to a minimum sample length of 0.2 m and a maximum of 1.0 m.